gvwilson/sdxpy/src/undo/index.md

 [% inc file="action.py" keep="Move" %]

+This class records the new cursor position as well as the old one to make debugging easier.
-This class depends on adding two new methods to `Cursor` to move in a particular direction by name
+It depends on adding two new methods to `Cursor` to move in a particular direction by name
 (e.g., "right" or "left")
 and to move to a particular location: